Goldfish64/AudioPkg/README.md

 AudioPkg is a set of drivers/applications for supporting audio (currently only Intel HD audio) under UEFI.

+**Note: This driver is still a work in progress and may change widely before final release.**

 ## AudioDxe
 Main audio driver, supporting HD audio controllers and codecs.
 This driver exposes an instance of `EFI_AUDIO_IO_PROTOCOL` and `EFI_HDA_CODEC_INFO_PROTOCOL` for each codec for consumption by other drivers and applications in system.